 Robotic arms are relatively easy to build and program because they only operate within a confined area.
 Things get a bit trickier when you send a robot out into the world.

-The first obstacle is to give the robot a working locomotion system.
-If the robot will only need to move over smooth ground, wheels or tracks are the best option.
-Wheels and tracks can also work on rougher terrain if they are big enough.
+First, the robot needs a working locomotion system.
+If the robot only needs to move over smooth ground, wheels are often the best option.
+Wheels and tracks can also work on rougher terrain.
 But robot designers often look to legs instead, because they are more adaptable.
-Building legged robots also helps researchers understand natural locomotion -- it's a useful exercise in biological research.
+Building legged robots also helps researchers understand natural locomotion — it's a useful exercise in biological research.

-Some mobile robots are controlled by remote -- a human tells them what to do and when to do it.
+Some mobile robots are controlled by remote — a human tells them what to do and when to do it.
 The remote control might communicate with the robot through an attached wire, or using radio or infrared signals.
-Remote robots, often called puppet robots, are useful for exploring dangerous or inaccessible environments, such as the deep sea or inside a volcano.
+Remote robots are useful for exploring dangerous or inaccessible environments, such as the deep sea or inside a volcano.
 Some robots are only partially controlled by remote.
-For example, the operator might direct the robot to go to a certain spot, but not steer it there -- the robot would find its own way.
+For example, the operator might direct the robot to go to a certain spot, but instead of steering it there, the robot finds its own way.